OctopusDeploy/docs/docs/operations-runbooks/runbook-examples/routine/installing-software-chocolatey.md

 ## Automating tentacle installation with chocolatey packages

-The Tentacle agent can be automatically installed from the command line.
-This is very useful if you're deploying to a large number of servers, or you're provisioning servers automatically.
+The Tentacle agent can be automatically installed from the command-line.
+This is very useful if you're deploying to a large number of servers or you're provisioning servers automatically.

-In addition, it’s also possible to automate the installation of chocolatey packages at the same time during the tentacle installation.
+In addition, it’s also possible to automate the installation of chocolatey packages at the same time as the Tentacle installation.

 We have a number of bootstrap scripts available in our OctopusSamples [Infrastructure as Code (IaC)](https://github.com/OctopusSamples/IaC/) GitHub repository.
-The following scripts are available to support Chocolatey package installation as part of a tentacle installation:
+The following scripts are available to support Chocolatey package installation as part of a Tentacle installation:

-- [BootstrapTentacleAndRunChoco.ps1](https://github.com/OctopusSamples/IaC/blob/master/azure/bootstrap/BootstrapTentacleAndRunChoco.ps1) - This script installs a [listening](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended) tentacle and will install any chocolately packages specified in the `$chocolateyAppList` parameter.
+- [BootstrapTentacleAndRunChoco.ps1](https://github.com/OctopusSamples/IaC/blob/master/azure/bootstrap/BootstrapTentacleAndRunChoco.ps1) - This script installs a [Listening Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#listening-tentacles-recommended) and will install any Chocolately packages specified in the `$chocolateyAppList` parameter.
-- [BootstrapTentacleAndRunChocoPolling.ps1](https://github.com/OctopusSamples/IaC/blob/master/azure/bootstrap/BootstrapTentacleAndRunChocoPolling.ps1) - This script installs a [polling](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) tentacle and will install any chocolately packages specified in the `$chocolateyAppList` parameter.
+- [BootstrapTentacleAndRunChocoPolling.ps1](https://github.com/OctopusSamples/IaC/blob/master/azure/bootstrap/BootstrapTentacleAndRunChocoPolling.ps1) - This script installs a [Polling Tentacle](/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md#polling-tentacles) and will install any Chocolately packages specified in the `$chocolateyAppList` parameter.

-These scripts support both standard Chocolatey packages, and ones sourced through DISM too.
+These scripts support both standard Chocolatey packages and ones sourced through DISM.

 ## Samples